unitcellhub/unitcelldb/README.md

 Unless specified otherwise, the property normalization scheme is as follows:
 - Geometric distances (such as length and width) have arbitrary scaling.
 To convert to absolute units, all geometric distances must be multiplied by the same scaling factor.
 For example, if **length**=5 and **width**=2 and we want a unitcell with length 10 mm, then we multiple all normalized geometric parameters by 2x.
 So, in this case, for a length of 10 mm, the width is 2*2=4 mm.
 - Stiffness-based mechanical properties (elastic and shear modulii) are normalized by the elastic modulus of the base material.
 For example, if we're interested in aluminum lattices, we can convert the stiffness property **Emin** to absolute units by multiplying it by 68 GPa (the elastic modulus of aluminum).
 - Conductance-based thermal properties are normalized by the thermal conductance of the base material.
-For example, if we're interested in aluminum lattices, we can convert the conductance property **Kmin** to absolute units by multiplying it by 152 W/mK (the thermal conductance of Aluminum 6061).
+For example, if we're interested in aluminum lattices, we can convert the conductance property **homogenizedConduction** matrix to absolute units by multiplying it by 152 W/mK (the thermal conductance of Aluminum 6061).

 | **Field** | Category | Dependence | Description |